 Graduates of the Foundation-Level Heavy Duty Commercial Transport program (Entry Level Trades Training) at CNC receive an ITA Certification of Completion.

-Apprentices who want to schedule their technical training at CNC should contact CNC's School of Trades.
 Apprentices and employers must register apprenticeships with the ITA.
-For application forms or more information, call 1-866-660-6011 or visit www.itabc.ca.
+For application forms or more information, visit www.itabc.ca or call 1-866-660-6011.